Insights | Why ESG makes great business sense for African fintech

 Before looking into how African fintech can put together the kind of ESG frameworks that encourage growth and investment, it's worth taking a deeper look at why it makes good business sense (outside of the already strong investment case) to invest in ESG.

-One of the most powerful is the African environmental context.
-According to the African Development Bank, for example, Africa is the continent most vulnerable to climate change.
+One of the most powerful reasons to adopt ESG is the African environmental context.
+According to the African Development Bank, Africa is the continent most vulnerable to climate change.
 Any fintech that understands this and works to ensure that its operations are sustainable isn't just helping mitigate the effects of climate change on the planet, it's also helping ensure a future environment in which it's more likely to survive and thrive.

 Of course, ESG isn't just about the environment.
 Its second social pillar has an equally important role to play.
 For fintechs, this can look like ensuring they hire diversely, support MSMEs, and contribute positively to employment in areas where it's needed the most.
 But perhaps even more importantly, it also includes financial inclusion.